List of military accidents in Taiwan: 1970

+On November 24 a Lockheed U-2R crashed at Taoyuan Air Base during a training mission.

+1973

+On 16 September 1973, an American F-4C from the 44th Tactical Fighter Squadron crashed in Taiwan.
+The crew ejected without injury.

+1997

+A Taiwanese C-130 crashed at Taipei Songshan Airport in 1997.

 2007

-In April eight people aboard a Bell UH-1H military helicopter were killed in a crash.
-In May a F-5F fighter crashed into base housing occupied by Singaporean personal killing the pilots.
+In April, eight people aboard a Bell UH-1H military helicopter were killed in a crash.
+In May a F-5F fighter crashed into base housing occupied by Singaporean personnel, killing the pilots.
 Nine Singaporeans on the ground were injured and two were killed.